Physical Therapist Assistant Program | Lackawanna College

 Application Deadline

 The Physical Therapist Assistant program operates on a rolling selective admissions process.
-Call 570-961-6100 ext.
-1026 for more information.
+Call 570-504-1497 for more information.
 Priority consideration will be given to applications received by June 1.
 After June 1, applications will be reviewed as space becomes available.

 All Lackawanna College curriculum guides can be found on the Portal.